Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

-For the 2D quantum Ising model with $g_c\simeq 1.52$, we exploit the tangent-space TRG approach on a cylinder \cite{tanTRG2023}.
-In this approach, we map the 2D system to a quasi-1D chain and represent the thermal density matrix using a matrix product operator.
-The method achieves optimal density operator evolution with low computational complexity, offering a well-controlled, efficient, and accurate technique for 2D lattice models.
-In practice, we retain up to $D=800$ bond states, and obtain well converged results on the width-10 cylinder as illustrated in Supplementary Figure 1\textbf{b}. \\
+Overall, our finding not only establishes a theoretical framework for quantum supercriticality in Ising-type quantum materials, but also proposes an approach for quantum magnetic cooling that surpasses conventional limits.
+Besides magnetocalorics, the strong quantum fluctuations and extreme sensitivity of the QSR may give rise to novel phenomena in spin dynamics~\cite{wang2024qsc}, magnetostriction, and even transport properties~\cite{Gao2025SSE}, etc, offering a promising frontier for future exploration. \\

+{\bf{Methods}}\\ \textbf{Thermal tensor network methods.} To accurately simulate the low-temperature properties of quantum lattice models, we employ the linearized tensor renormalization group (LTRG)~\cite{li2011, Dong2017bilayer} and tangent-space tensor renormalization group (tanTRG) methods~\cite{tanTRG2023, Qu2024Cuprate}.
+For Ising chains discussed in the main text, LTRG is exploited to simulate the infinite-chain system, and the calculated results exhibit excellent convergence and high accuracy.
+For example, with a bond dimension of $D=200$ and Trotter step of $\tau=0.01$, the relative error in specific heat is very small ($ \lesssim 10^{-3}$) at temperatures down to $T/J = 0.01$.
+Furthermore, we employ the tanTRG method to study the 2D quantum Ising model near the field-driven QCP.
+The calculations are performed on cylindrical geometries with widths up to 12 sites (see Supplementary Notes 1 and 2).\\

 \textbf{Critical scaling analysis of $\Gamma_g$.} Scaling functions serve as powerful tools for investigating universal behaviors and scaling laws.
-Here, we employ scaling form to investigate the quantum critical cooling induced by transverse fields near the QCP.
-Previous studies have established the divergence of Gr\"uneisen ratio $\Gamma_g$ at the QCP, revealing the characteristic quantum critical scaling $\Gamma_g(g_c,T)\propto T^{-1/z\nu}$~\cite{zhu2003, Zhitomirsky2004,Markus2005,Honecker2009,Wu2011JPhCS,zhang2019}.
-However, in the transverse-field Ising system, the Gr\"uneisen ratio remains a constant $\Gamma_g(g_c,T) = 1/2$ due to its self-duality~\cite{zhang2019}.
-This non-diverging behavior makes $\Gamma_g(g_c,T)$ no longer an appropriate portrayal for quantum critical cooling, as evidenced by the pronounced low-temperature cooling effect visible in the isentropic lines of Fig.~\ref{figm1}\textbf{a}.
+Here, we employ scaling forms to investigate the quantum critical cooling induced by transverse fields near the QCP.
+Previous studies have established a general scaling law for the Gr\"uneisen ratio at the QCP, i.e., $\Gamma_g(g_c,T)\propto T^{-1/z\nu}$~\cite{zhu2003, Zhitomirsky2004, Markus2005, Honecker2009, Wu2011JPhCS, zhang2019}.
+However, for the transverse-field Ising chain, the Gr\"uneisen ratio remains a constant, i.e., $\Gamma_g(g_c,T) = 1/2$ at the self-dual QCP~\cite{zhang2019}.
+This non-diverging $\Gamma_g(g_c,T)$ at QCP is thus no longer appropriate for characterizing the quantum critical cooling in Ising chain.